ringcentral/ringcentral-api-docs/docs/voice/quick-start/php.md

   <li>Select 'Server-only (No UI)' for Platform Type.</li>
   </ul>
 </li>
-<li>On the third page of the create app wizard, select the following permissions:
+<li>On the second page of the create app wizard, enter your app's name and description.
+Then select the following permissions:
     <ul>
       <li>RingOut</li>
     </ul>